We’ve made connecting to Flip super easy.

 - NAT: Enabled

-Get in touch if it doesn't work and we'll organise for one of our Flip modems to be sent out ($25 postage and handling fee applies).
+Get in touch if it doesn't work and we'll organise for one of our Flip modems to be sent out (A one-off $50 fee applies)

 What modems are compatible?

 If you've purchased your own modem, you'll want to make sure it supports DHCP authentication and VLAN tagging (you can refer to the modem documentation or manufacturer if you're unsure).

 If you have a MyRepublic modem, let us know and we'll see what we can do on our end.